NetVizura needs dedicated server

 Post Install Steps

-After installation tweaking of configuration files is required in order to utilize the installed RAM to the fullest extent.
-The main consumers of RAM are operating system, PostgreSQL database and Tomcat.
-General rule for distributing memory is to split it in ratio 2:1 between PostgreSQL and Tomcat with 1 GB or more reserved for operating system.
+After installation, configuration files must be tweaked to utilize the installed RAM to the fullest extent.
+The main consumers of RAM are the operating system, the PostgreSQL database, and Tomcat.
+The general rule for allocating memory is to split it in a 2:1 ratio between PostgreSQL and Tomcat, with 1 GB or more reserved for the operating system.
 For instance:

 Installed RAM